Last modified on

 We've completed the following items from the previous roadmap:

-✅ Kotlin/Native: Promote new memory manager to Alpha
+✅ Kotlin/Native: Promote new memory manager to Beta and enable it by default

 We've added the following items to the roadmap:

-🆕 Multiplatform: Promote Kotlin Multiplatform Mobile to Beta
+🆕 Multiplatform: Promote Kotlin Multiplatform Mobile to Stable

 We've removed the following items from the roadmap: